 You can enter your Username and Mendix Password and click Sign in.
 This will authenticate you with the credentials held by Mendix.

 You can click SAP to ask to use your SAP credentials.
 These are region based, so you will be asked to select a region:

 Select the region and you will be asked for your SAP credentials.

 Enter the correct credentials and you will be signed in to Studio Pro.

 3 Creating and Deploying Apps Using SSO

-When you create an SAP app or a new SAP Cloud Platform environment, you may be asked to sign in to SAP.
+When you create an SAP app or a new SAP Business Technology Platform (SAP BTP) environment, you may be asked to sign in to SAP.

 This is triggered if you do not already have an active session in the SAP region you have selected.